Goan Fish Curry

 To Make The Goan Masala Paste

-You will need whole spices like black peppercorns, cinnamon, and cloves.
+You will need whole spices like black peppercorns (kali mirch), cinnamon (dalchini), and cloves (laung).

 You will also need cumin seeds, whole coriander seeds, grated fresh coconut, Kashmiri dry red chilies, and garlic to make the paste.

-I prefer to use Kashmiri dry red chilies, as they give a fantastic bright red color to the curry without making the curry too spicy.
+I prefer to use Kashmiri dry red chilies, as they give the curry a fantastic bright red color without making it too spicy.
 You can use any dry red chili that is available to you.
-If you want a milder curry, you can reduce dry chilies and remove their seeds.
+If you want a milder curry, you can reduce the number of dry chilies and remove their seeds.

 You can either grate the fresh coconut at home or buy it from the frozen aisle of any Indian grocery store.